RTEMS/rtems-docs/c-user/task/directives.rst

 :c:macro:`RTEMS_INVALID_ID`
     There was no task associated with the identifier specified by ``id``.

+:c:macro:`RTEMS_CALLED_FROM_ISR`
+    The directive was called from within interrupt context.

 :c:macro:`RTEMS_ILLEGAL_ON_REMOTE_OBJECT`
     The task resided on a remote node.